-The weather improved the further away from camp we got and we were blown away by yet another change of scenery and stunning multi – coloured mountains in all directions.
+The weather improved the further away from camp we got and as we started to approach Landmannalaugar we were blown away by yet another change of scenery with stunning multi – coloured mountains now appearing in all directions.
 There were different shades of green, a blue we hadn’t seen before, reds, black … all the colours!
 We covered the first 9 km in 2 hours and then took 90 minutes for the final 3 kms as we approached Landmannalaugar, stopping for lunch and enjoying the amazing views in the magnificent sunshine (see cover picture).

 Day 1 –

 - Volcano Huts to Emstrur (Botnar Hut) – 15 km, 8.5 hours, 1 unbridged river

 - Perfectly flat campsite and a marquee to cook / eat / sit in.

 - Emstrur to Álftavatn – 16 km, 4.5 hours, 2 unbridged rivers